About Restricted Code

 In 1979 they got together with fellow Glaswegian bands Positive Noise and The Alleged to release an EP called Second City Statik, arguably the first glimpse of ‘The Sound of Young Scotland’.
 In 1980 they got a call from Bob Last, manager of The Human League and the man whose Fast Product label released seminal records by The Gang of Four and The Mekons.
 Last loved their demos and signed them to his new record label, Pop:aural.

 Restricted Code released two further records on Pop:aural and toured extensively, including supporting The Human League in the UK and Europe and a nationwide tour with the Fire Engines, label-mates at Pop:aural.
-They recorded sessions for John Peel and Richard Skinner at the BBC (available under ‘Music’ above).
+They recorded sessions for John Peel and Richard Skinner at the BBC.
+Those session are available under the Music tab.

 Aged just 17 at the time, the increasing touring committments led to Robert’s decision to quit the band.
 Steve Lironi was recruited on drums.

-NMERestricted Code enjoyed fantastic critical success and something of a ‘cult’ following.
-Paul Morley in NME picked them as “band most likely to,” while Sounds music paper claimed they delivered the “best gig of 1981”.
-There were rave reviews and features in magazines including The Face and Melody Maker.
-As one of the hottest up-and-coming bands around, one memorable gig at London’s Embassy Club saw a who’s who of musical faces in the audience including John Peel, Debbie Harry, Frank Zappa, Julian Cope and members of the Sex Pistols.
-There were also, as one magazine reported at the time, “dozens of record company A&R people.”
+Restricted Code enjoyed fantastic critical success and something of a ‘cult’ following.
+Sounds music paper claimed they delivered the “best gig of 1981” and there were rave reviews and features in magazines including NME, The Face and Melody Maker.
+As one of the hottest up-and-coming bands around one memorable gig in London saw a who’s who of musical faces in the audience including Debbie Harry, John Peel, Julian Cope and the Sex Pistols.

 Old Codes discography: